HalfVoxel/battlecode2017/README.md

 # to run two instances of the latest bot against each other
 ./run
 # to run the specified version against the latest version
-./run versionA
+./run -a versionA
-# to run the two specified versions against each other
+# to run the two specified versions against each other on a specific map
-./run versionA versionB
+./run -a versionA -b versionB -m sparseforest
 ~~~

 New backup versions can be created using the `backup` script